irccom/test-servers/README.md

 - The server name is `<software>.example.irc.com`
 - The default oper creds are `alice / password` and `daniel / password`
 - As much as possible uses the default config (we may enable features though).
+- The MOTD is just "This is the MOTD"
+- Throttling / connection limits are disabled.